mdang/enterprise-tech-101/README.md

 ## Overview

-- Explain what we've been seeing
+- Explain what we've been seeing from Enterprise clients
+- Keep notes on new training opportunities for your clients

 ## Application Development